Dezwartevos Artisanal Chocolates

-Chef Bart Van Cauwenberghe is the perfect example of a fine chocolatier who successfully flourishes outside of a major city.
+Chef Bart Van Cauwenberghe is the perfect example of a chocolatier who successfully flourishes outside of the city.
 In his atelier he and his assistant create thoughtfully-flavored pralines, crafted into little works of art.

 What motivated you to open a chocolate business?

 My former boss decided to work computer-controlled (industrial) instead of hand labour.
 I then decided to open a small shop where I could put my creativity in chocolates.

 Did you have any formal training in chocolate making?

 Six years of training and one year specialization was my basis, and now I try to collaborate with my colleagues and share ideas.